Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The closer we got to Santiago, especially after Lugo (the final 100 kilometers on the Primitivo) and where the trail merges with the Camino Francés in Melide, the more pilgrims you will see.

-For now, the Camino Primitivo is wild and free, and most enjoyable!
+For now, the Camino Primitivo is relatively wild and free, and most enjoyable!
 There is very little English spoken, so please plan your trip accordingly.
 If you click on the link I have many useful suggestions to help you enjoy your trip as much as possible.
 You may also be interested in my packing list, to help you plan what you take in your own backpack!

 May you have a most wonderful Camino Primitivo to Santiago.
 May you always be a pilgrimage traveler, who is transformed both inside and out!